alanzplus/Unblock-Netease/README.md

 img3.126.net
 ```

+For `music.163.com` we use the IP provided by UnblockYouku.

-The program automatically resolves the rest of domain names by looking up ChinaZ website
+And for the rest, the program automatically resolves the rest of domain names by looking up ChinaZ website

 Then it generates a file `resolved`` of the same format as `/etc/hosts`